Analysis: China Express bets on subsidised routes, home-grown jets as path to profits

-Aerospace & DefenseAnalysis: China Express bets on subsidised routes, home-grown jets as path to profits

-China Express Airlines (002928.SZ), a regional carrier based in the southwestern city of Chongqing, is betting that its business model of flying heavily subsidised routes using an increasingly Chinese-made fleet will give it an edge over rivals.
+BEIJING/SYDNEY (Reuters) - China Express Airlines, a regional carrier based in the southwestern city of Chongqing, is betting that its business model of flying heavily subsidised routes using an increasingly Chinese-made fleet will give it an edge over rivals.

 The airline reported a 22% rise in annual profit last year - a near-impossible feat in the pandemic-ravaged aviation industry - thanks to subsidies of more than 625 million yuan ($97.14 million) that accounted for 87% of its total profits before tax.